The following strategies guide our advice to clients and are reflected in the positioning of the Founders Fund.

 Bonds remain an important tool for most clients.
 They can provide safety when stocks are volatile, and as such, are a diversifier for a balanced portfolio.

-In the Founders Fund, we’re close to our target weight in bonds (34%).
-We continue to hold an above-target weighting in cash (7%), which provides some defence when interest rates are rising and gives the fund liquidity.
-Much of the cash is invested in short-term investments such as T-Bills which are currently yielding approximately 3.3%.
+In the Founders Fund, we’re at our target weight in bonds (35%).
+We continue to hold an above-target weighting in cash (7%), which provides some defence and gives the fund liquidity.
+Much of the cash is invested in short-term investments such as T-Bills which are currently yielding approximately 2.8%.

 Stocks

-Our outlook for 5-year stock market returns is 5-7% per year (or 25-40% cumulative), which is below long-term equity returns.
-This accounts for the elevated values the largest U.S. companies are currently trading at.
-Global markets have become increasingly concentrated in these stocks and any decline will impact global returns more than it has in past years.
+Our outlook for 5-year stock market returns is 5-7% per year (or 25-40% cumulative), which is below the historical average for long-term equity returns.
+Despite recent market declines, stocks continue to trade at elevated levels.
+Additionally, global markets have become increasingly concentrated in U.S. mega-cap companies, making declines in these stocks more impactful on global returns than in past years.

 The Founders Fund does not own the market.
 It owns a diversified mix of stocks that are profitable and trading at better valuations than many areas of the market.
-We have lowered our weight in stocks, but just slightly.
-The fund currently holds 59% compared to our 60% target.
-We have steadily rebalanced to keep the fund at its target as markets have risen and encourage investors to do the same.
+The fund currently holds 58% compared to our 60% target to ensure we have some extra liquidity in the fund to take advantage of opportunities.

 Specific Advice